Uncertainty quantification for sparse spectral variational approximations in Gaussian process regression: Examples

 \begin{corollary} Let $k$ be the kernel in \eqref{e:mercer} with eigenvalues satisfying \eqref{e:expdecay} with rescaling sequence \eqref{e:rescaling} for some $\alpha > 0$ and eigenfunctions $\varphi_j$, $j=1,\ldots$ satisfying \eqref{e:eigbound}.
 Then, for $m = m_n \geq (\tau_n^{-1} \log n)^d = n^{d/(d+2\alpha)}$ such that $m^2 n^{-1} \log n \to 0$, the variational posterior contracts around bounded $f_0 \in \cal H^\beta$ at the rate $\epsilon_n = n^{-(\beta\wedge\alpha)/(d+2\alpha)}$, which is minimax optimal for $\alpha=\beta$.
 Furthermore, for $\alpha=\beta$ and $m=n^{r}$, with $r<d/(d+2\alpha)$, there exists an $f_0 \in \cal H^\beta$, for which the posterior contracts at best at the sub-optimal rate $n^{-p}$, for some $p<\beta/(d+2\beta)$. \end{corollary}

 This corollary, on one hand shows that the variational posterior achieves minimax contraction rates for appropriately chosen rescaling factor and sufficiently many inducing variables $m\gtrsim n^{d/(d+2\alpha)}$.
-(The assumption $m^2 n^{-1} \log n=o(1)$ is of technical nature, similarly to the polynomial case.)
-On the other hand it also implies that we need at least this many inducing variables, otherwise the variational posterior will provide sub-optimal recovery for the truth.
+(The technical assumption $m^2 n^{-1} \log n=o(1)$ has been used throughout and was explained in Remark~\ref{remark:technicalm}) On the other hand it also implies that we need at least this many inducing variables, otherwise the variational posterior will provide sub-optimal recovery for the truth.

 Next we discuss the validity of the variational Bayes uncertainty quantification.
 The result is slightly different in comparison with the polynomially decaying eigenvalues.
 The proof of the next corollary is given in Section \ref{sec:proof:expuq}.